KKhadka5207/karishmaKhadka.github.io/README.md

 This project focuses on developing a Python-based script for visualizing spatial data layers stored in a file geodatabase.
 The primary objectives include plotting of all layers individually to analyze each dataset separately and creating a consolidated view by plotting all layers in a single frame within a Jupyter Notebook.
 Additionally, the project aims to generate a single figure showcasing all layers together with customized legends and markers, enhancing clarity and differentiation among the layers.
 The script ensures flexibility in styling, enabling the use of distinct geometries, colors, and markers for various layers to create informative and visually appealing maps.

 ## **Objectives**
-The specific objectives include:
+The specific tasks and objectives include:
-- Plotting all the layers from a file geodatabase (individual plots)
+1. Individual Layer Visualization: Develop a script to plot each layer from a file geodatabase separately, allowing for detailed analysis of individual datasets.
-- Plotting all the  layers in one frame in Jupyter notebook
+2. Combined Layer Visualization in Jupyter Notebook: Generate a consolidated frame displaying all layers together within a single cell in Jupyter Notebook for a unified spatial overview.
-- Plotting all the layers in one single figure
+3. Single-Figure Multi-Layer Plotting: Create a single figure that integrates all layers, ensuring comprehensive visualization.
-- Plotting all the layers in one figure and changing the legend/markers in the figure
+4. Customized Legends and Markers: Enhance the single-figure visualization by applying customized legends, markers, and styles for each layer, enabling clear differentiation and improved visualization.

 ## **Results**
 Script to plot the layers in one figure with different markers is presented below: